I think I can recall, or reading years ago – Sir Patrick Hogan (ex-Cambridge Stud, N.Z) commented, ‘racing’ is not ‘breeding’: breeding is not racing.

 If I asked what has your intention of breeding – many may reply to breed/own the racing champion.
 Or, reach the highest price because of that beautiful stallion, his breeding.

-No, that is the dream….and speculation & the marketing.
+No, that is the dream….and speculation or unconscious expectation perhaps?

 There is also commentary to lack-of siring diversity, hence down the track a much lesser diversity with bloodlines.
 Now think of that on broodmares.
 Can you see that future now?
 The bottle-neck narrows….